Why study in the Faculty of Health?

 The dynamic health status of children and adolescents is influenced by a range of health determinants.
 Knowledge of health issues and the underlying factors involved may be beneficial for any person required to work with children and adolescents, including teachers and health professionals.
 Understanding factors that impact on the health and wellbeing of children and adolescents is necessary for facilitating the holistic development of children and adolescents.
 You will be encouraged to explore health issues from a contextualised position, for the purpose of developing greater awareness of measures that can be undertaken to promote the health and wellbeing of children and adolescents.

 PYB007 is a multidisciplinary unit that introduces you to the clinical communication skills that are the foundation of many allied health work roles.
 This introductory unit gives you the opportunity to build your knowledge of the factors that contribute towards effective communication and will help you develop core communication skills.
-While focusing on the allied health disciplines, the generic interpersonal processes and skills addressed in this unit are important building blocks for developing and maintaining successful professional and personal relationships.
-These foundation skills will aid with client communication, multidisciplinary team communication, clinical interviews, conceptualisation and assessment, mediation, and leadership, many of which you will be required to demonstrate later in your course.
+These foundation skills will aid with client communication, multidisciplinary team communication, clinical interviews, mediation, and leadership, many of which you will be required to demonstrate later in your course.